Frequently Asked Questions about COVID-19

 For the most up-to-date information about coronavirus and COVID-19, visit:

 - For questions about coronavirus, please contact the Louisiana 211 Network by dialing dial 211.
 Or, you can text the keyword LACOVID to 898-211 for the most current information about the outbreak as it becomes available.
-You can also get answers here: www.la211help.org or visit the Office of Public Health web page, www.ldh.la.gov/coronavirus.
+You can also get answers here: www.la211help.org or visit the Louisiana Department of Health web page, www.ldh.la.gov/coronavirus.

 - CDC’s COVID-19 website